Christie’s pulls T-Rex from Nov 30 auction, citing need for further study

 Mr Santangelo, the lawyer, said he urged Christie’s to alter any descriptions that were “potentially misleading the public” about Shen, including its claim that the dinosaur was “54 per cent represented by bone density”.

-Fossil experts have questioned the meaning of that figure, which Christie’s earlier explained as helping to provide more weight to, for example, a massive femur bone compared to a tiny ear bone.
+Fossil experts have questioned the meaning of that figure, which Christie’s earlier explained as helping to provide more weight to, for example, a massive femur bone compared with a tiny ear bone.

 “Bone density has no scientific meaning whatsoever” in this context, said Ms Margaret Lewis, president of the Society of Vertebrate Paleontology, a professional group that vocally opposed the auction of Stan in 2020.

-Auctions like this one have drawn criticism from palaeontologists at museums and universities, who fear that scientifically important specimens could end up privately owned and out of the reach of researchers.
+Auctions like this one have drawn criticism from palaeontologists at museums and universities who fear that scientifically important specimens could end up in private hands and out of the reach of researchers.

 ‘It’s pretty obvious’